-UX Research: Guide to Qualitative Research Methods
+A Guide to Qualitative Research Methods for User Research

 This short blog outlines five common approaches to undertaking qualitative research.
 We then conclude with an introduction to mobile ethnography which combines the benefits of a number of these approaches and helps researchers generate rich insights from users.

-1. In Depth User Interviews
+In Depth User Interviews

 User inteviews represent the most common and most widely known qualitative research method.
 User interviews are at their core just a one on one conversation.
 They allow you to hear first-hand stories about someone's experiences, their opinions, and their views on the subject at hand.